 Autumn (September to November) in the Everest region is celebrated for its clear skies, crisp air, and vibrant colors, making it an excellent time for trekking.
 Following the monsoon, the weather becomes more stable, with reduced rainfall and cooler temperatures that range from -10°C to 15°C (14°F to 59°F) at Everest Base Camp.
 This season provides some of the clearest views of the Himalayan peaks and the surrounding landscape, offering trekkers stunning panoramic vistas.

 The Khumbu Valley transforms into a canvas of rich autumnal hues, with the landscape featuring golden leaves and clear, blue skies that enhance the beauty of the trek.
-The cooler temperatures and lower humidity make trekking more comfortable than the hot and humid summer months.
+The cooler temperatures and lower humidity make trekking more comfortable compared to the hot and humid summer months.
 Autumn also typically sees fewer trekkers than the spring season, resulting in a quieter, more serene experience on the trails.
 However, temperatures drop significantly as the season progresses, and trekkers should be prepared for colder nights and potential snow as they ascend higher altitudes.

 Factors to Consider when Trekking in the Fall Season